 In your time as a manager, you’ve had at least one time when an employee thought you weren’t being fair to them during a feedback session.
 Worst of all, they were probably right.
 It happens to the best managers, and it happens often.

 It’s because feedback sessions and reviews eschew fairness for the sake of correcting unwanted behaviors and ironing out performance kinks.
 Managers tend to dredge up the past to find incidents and problems to focus on.
 They tend to de-emphasize the employee’s more recent achievements, successes, and strengths in the process.

 However, the link between (perceived) fair managerial feedback and employee engagement is so natural that it’s almost tangible.
 If an employee feels that they are treated differently or unfairly by their manager, they will also feel that they can do nothing to change that.
 They will be unmotivated, unproductive, and actively disengaged until that perception changes or they are fired or quit.

-- Deliver your feedback succinctly, respectfully, and politely — treat people with respect, don’t waste their time — they’ll appreciate you more for it, and will make more of an effort to live up to your standards in the future.
+Deliver your feedback succinctly, respectfully, and politely.
+Treat people with respect, and don’t waste their time — they’ll appreciate you more for it and will make more of an effort to live up to your standards in the future.

 Feedback is supposed to leave employees feeling positive